Dr. Jekyll and Mr. Hyde (1912 film)

 Dr. Jekyll and Mr. Hyde is a 1912 horror film based on both Robert Louis Stevenson's novella Strange Case of Dr Jekyll and Mr Hyde (1886) and on the 1887 play version written by Thomas Russell Sullivan.
 Directed by Lucius Henderson, the film stars actor (later noted film director) James Cruze in the dual role of Dr. Jekyll and Mr. Hyde, and co-starred his real life wife Marguerite Snow as well.

-Plot summary
+Plot

 White-haired Dr. Jekyll has secretly locked himself in his laboratory, administering himself with a vial of formula.
 He slumps into his chair with his head on his chest.
 As the drug slowly takes effect, a dark-haired, taloned beast with two large fangs now appears in the chair.
 After repeated use, Jekyll's evil alter ego emerges at will, causing Jekyll to knock a little girl down in the street and even to murder his sweetheart's father (the local minister).
 The evil personality scuttles back to the laboratory only to discover that the antidote is finished and that he will have to remain as Mr. Hyde forever.
 A burly policeman breaks down Jekyll's door with an ax to find the kindly doctor dead from drinking poison.